infocareworkshop/serviceorderhub-docs/Cost proposals.rst

       data: [/* List of created Cost Proposals */]
     }

-If same pair (externalId, name) passes second time, then an update will be performed.
+If the same pair (externalId, name) passes second time, then an update will be performed.